HelloKitty/GladNet2.Specifications/Routing/RoutingSpecification.md

 ### AUID, Stack{int} and RoutingStack

 This internal Stack{int} represents all the available information a **NetworkMessage** has and needs to transmit for routing information.
-Using **AUID (Application Unique Identifiers)** this stack preserves the history of routing accessible with LIFO semantics.
+Using **[AUID](https://github.com/HelloKitty/GladNet2.Specifications/blob/master/Routing/AUIDSpecification.md)s (Application Unique Identifiers)** this stack preserves the history of routing accessible with LIFO semantics.
 Using AUIDs a NetworkMessage can retain source information for a given server.

 The below example routing stack contains 3 AUIDs and can be treated as a history of the NetworkMessage: